vidjil/vidjil/doc/immunobiological_background.md

 ```
 - Antibodies are composed of 2 identical pairs of amino acid chains, forming a Y-like shape
 - Each pair is composed of 1 "light" amino acid chain and 1 "heavy" amino acid chain
-- Both light and heavy amino acid chains are composed of a variable region (V region) and a constant region (C region)
+- Both light and heavy amino acid chains are composed of 1 variable region (V region) and 1 or more constant regions (C region)
 - A light chain is composed of 1 variable region, expressed by recombined V & J genes, and 1 constant region
 - A heavy chain is composed of 1 variable region, expressed by recombined V, D & J genes, and 3 to 4 constant regions
 - The set of nucleotides encoding a variable region's amino acids is called the variable domain, where V(D)J recombinations occur